‘Deeply concerned’ over India press censorship, says X as accounts blocked

 — Global Government Affairs (@GlobalAffairs) July 8, 2025

-According to a post on X post by the ANI news agency, Reuters’ partner in India, a spokesperson for India’s Ministry of Electronics and Information Technology said the government did not issue “any fresh blocking order” on July 3 and had “no intention to block any prominent international news channels”, including Reuters and Reuters World.
+A spokesperson for India’s Ministry of Electronics and Information Technology said the government did not issue “any fresh blocking order” on July 3 and had “no intention to block any prominent international news channels”, including Reuters and Reuters World, according to a post on X by ANI news agency, Reuters’ partner in India.

 “The moment Reuters and Reuters World were blocked on X platform in India, immediately the government wrote to X to unblock them,” the post said.
 “The government continuously engaged and vigorously pursued with X from the late night of July 5, 2025.”